 Engineered Productivity: Blue Prism, UiPath, and Automation Anywhere

 - BluePrism – externally feels like the more corporate, purely operation-oriented solution of the three classic RPAs with its back office-only solutions.
-It has options to allow the automation of either desktop actions, web or Citrix-based processes, and offers a mixed variety of visual editing tools and script-based (programming) setups.
+It has options to allow the automation of either desktop actions or web or Citrix-based processes.
+In addition, it offers various visual editing tools and script-based (programming) setups.
 Unfortunately, there is no way to test Blue Prism personally unless you purchase their software.

-- Automation Anywhere – currently listed as the least popular of the three classic RPA solutions.
+- Automation Anywhere – is currently listed as the least popular of the three classic RPA solutions.
 It is more accessible than Blue Prism, having the option to test the software first for free in its Community version before letting the user go for more enterprise-level options.
-There is a significant requirement for programming knowledge with this RPA, as well as being exclusively Microsoft-based.
-Both of which probably contributes to its lesser popularity.
+There is a significant requirement for programming knowledge with this RPA, and being exclusively Microsoft-based.
+Both of which probably contribute to its lesser popularity.

 - UiPath – the most popular out of all the three classic RPA solutions.
 Is it the best?
 Structure and feature-wise, no. Automation Anywhere can usually provide just as much functionality.
 But the convenient combination of an accessible interface, multi-platform options, zero programming requirement, and flexible (highly modular) base-level workflow automation makes it the choice of many starting RPA users worldwide.

 Real World Use Case 01: Royal Bank of Canada’s Service Expansion Chatbots